SenthilNayagan/senthilnayagan.net/src/_posts/tech/devops/infrastructure-as-code/terraform/2024-01-16-terraform-basics/index.md

 - **Step 4:** Execute Terraform by running the command `terraform apply`.
 This is the *actual execution step* where Terraform, after successfully authenticating, creates an EC2 instance.
 - **Step 5:** (Optional) Destroys the instance we created in the above step by executing the command `terraform destroy -target aws_instance.example`.

-> **Note:** As previously mentioned, Terraform keeps track of the infrastructure it creates in a state file called `terraform.tfstate`, which is stored locally on the provisioning machine by default.
-This state file is generated during the execution of Terraform, i.e., when the `apply` command is executed.
+{% aside %} **Note:** As previously mentioned, Terraform keeps track of the infrastructure it creates in a state file called `terraform.tfstate`, which is stored locally on the provisioning machine by default.
+This state file is generated during the execution of Terraform, i.e., when the `apply` command is executed. {% endaside %}

 Once Terraform has been successfully executed, a new EC2 instance is created in our AWS account as shown below: